captbaritone/grats/website/docs/07-changelog/index.md

   - Added support for `@gqlUnion`s with only one member
   - String literals used as enum values in argument defaults are modeled as enums in the generated schema, not strings.
   - TypeScript enum values used as argument defaults are now supported.
+  - Added testing to confirm support for Node 22 and 23.
+  - Added support for aliased directive arguments with default values to enable arguments that are keywords in TypeScript.

 ---